Combined Hypnotherapy, NLP and Lifestyle Coaching

 Hypnosis —a profound mind tool

-We would all be exceptionally gullible and open to manipulation if did not constantly and unconsciously filter out most of the suggestions we receive throughout the day.
+We would all be exceptionally gullible and open to manipulation if our mind did not constantly and unconsciously filter out most of the suggestions we receive throughout the day.
 If somebody shouted,

 It is obvious that a sharp, functional critical faculty is an important survival tool in this modern world but would there be any good reason to intentionally bypass it?
 That sounds dangerous, doesn't it?
 It turns out though, that one's critical faculty can also be a big hindrance when trying to reframe some of one's outmoded beliefs, mistaken and redundant thinking and allowing one to step through the debilitating experiences of the past.
-When you intentionally bypass your critical faculty in these clinical circumstances, it allows one to fast-track well-formed strategies and bring about faster, more permanent changes for the good.
+When, in these clinical circumstances, you intentionally bypass your critical faculty it allows you to fast-track well-formed strategies and bring about permanent changes for the good.

 Hypnosis when used by a highly trained, skilled professional therapist, is an excellent tool that achieves this in a safe and gentle way.
 Under the careful guidance of your therapist, you can craft and upload a set of suggestions that leads to well-formed outcomes and creates appropriate, viable strategies for living.

 Here is a fact you may have overlooked: you have unlimited potential.
 It's a bold statement to make but it's true, even though it may seem impossibly difficult to unleash your inner strengths and find new strivings in life.